 While it's true that our brains are heavily visual and adept at creating such associations as "memory palaces", it's also true that the real way we learn is by the stress placed on neurons during retrieval practice.
 Brain cells grow when we attempt to remember something that is just at the fringe of our zone of proximal development.

-Using a spaced repetition system (SRS) like Brainscape – with web and mobile flashcards that repeat in optimal interviews according to your confidence ratings – can help you learn much faster than other study techniques and at a fraction of the added mental overhead.
+Using a spaced repetition system (SRS) like Brainscape – with web and mobile flashcards that repeat in optimal interviews according to your confidence ratings – helps you to learn twice as fast as other study techniques and at a fraction of the added mental overhead.

-So get to work, make yourself more motivated to study, and prepare to rise to whatever challenge you're facing!
+So get to work, make yourself more motivated to study, and learn faster than ever with Brainscape, the ultimate study weapon!

 Sources